Pattiyal: Plot

-Upon preparing for the assassination, Kosi becomes unable to think as he finds himself overwhelmed with feelings of love.
-Selva decides that he should finish the execution himself and Kosi should speak with Saroja.
-Kosi visits Saroja at her home where he finds her shivering and with bruises.
-Saroja then tells Kosi how her chief manager intruded on the house and sexually violated her after she refused to love him.
-Infuriated at this, an emotionally shaken Kosi finds the manager and beats him to a horrific death.
-Meanwhile, Selva had cunningly assassinated Gounder and is returning home.
-The manager's boss, who happens to be a big don himself, finds out Kosi is the one responsible for the death and seeks out revenge.
-He gets hold of Saami and blackmails him to bring Kosi to him for his life.
-Unknowingly, Kosi goes with Saami and is killed in the ambush by a gunshot to his head.
+While preparing for the assassination, Kosi cannot think, overwhelmed with feelings of love.
+Selva decides he should finish the execution himself and Kosi should speak with Saroja.
+Kosi visits Saroja outside her home, where he finds her shivering and with bruises.
+Saroja then tells Kosi how Azhagu intruded on the house and sexually violated her after she refused to love him.
+Infuriated at this, an emotionally shaken Kosi finds Azhagu in a public restroom and engages in a duel with him, beating him to a horrific death by smashing a urinal on his face.
+Meanwhile, Selva cunningly assassinates Gounder and his concubine using the gun with the help of Saami's assistants Neelan and Murugan and is returning home.
+Azhagu's boss and father-in-law, Rana, a big don himself, realizes that Kosi is responsible for Azhagu's death from his henchmen, who learn about Kosi from Dheena and his gang, and seeks revenge.
+He gets hold of Saami through his henchmen and blackmails him to bring Kosi to him for his life.
+Unknowingly, Kosi goes with Saami unarmed and is killed in the ambush by gunshots to his head and heart by Rana himself, as Kosi manages to defeat Rana's henchmen and even kills a few of them before dying.